DallanQ/clank/QA.md

 [can-i-pick-up-a-tresure-by-taking-a-turn-later-aft](https://boardgamegeek.com/thread/3223110/can-i-pick-up-a-tresure-by-taking-a-turn-later-aft)

-> If I end my turn on a square with a treasure but choose not to pick it up, can I decide to collect it at the start of my next turn before moving?

-You would need to re-enter the square to pick up the treasure.
-However, it’s worth noting that the rules were updated, and you can now choose to pick up an artifact later, rather than only when you first enter the room.

 [errata-needed-for-climbing-gear-card](https://boardgamegeek.com/thread/1770945/errata-needed-for-climbing-gear-card)

 > Regarding the Climbing Gear card, which states, "You may discard a card to gain a +Boot," does this mean I can discard multiple cards for multiple movement points, or is it limited to one card for one movement point?